eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 value of the attributes in the new attestation will typically be the same as in the original attestation.
 However, this is not required, the PID Provider or Attestation Provider may change one or more attribute values.
+Re-issuance, as described in this document, is only applied within the administrative validity of a document.
+As example, a mobile Driving Licence (mDL) has attestations which have a technical  validity  shorter than administrative validity of the actual document (i.e., the driving licence): re-issuance is used for obtaining a "fresh" attestation, whereas the administrative process for obtaining a new attestation that corresponds to a new driving licence is out of scope of this document.

-Batch issuance means that instead of issuing a single PID or attestation to a Wallet Unit, a PID Provider or attestation issues a batch of them.
+Batch issuance means that instead of issuing a single PID or attestation to a Wallet Unit, a PID Provider or Attestation Provider issues a batch of them.
 All PIDs or attestations in a batch have the same document type, attribute values and validity period.
 In general, if the original PID or attestation was issued in a batch, then the PID Provider or Attestation